vishnusolanki20052-ship-it/Shopping_App/README.md

 <p align="center">

-Welcome to the **Online Shop** project – our hackathon entry for Phase 1!
-This repository contains a fully functional e-commerce application built to demonstrate foundational DevOps skills in three key areas:
+Welcome to the **Online Shop** project – our Practice Phase 1 This repository contains a fully functional e-commerce application built to demonstrate foundational DevOps skills in three key areas:

 - **Git & GitHub**
 - **Linux**